BattletechModders/ConcreteJungle/README.md

 * Add ambushes that are hostile to all

-* Explosion should put up a floatie that gives the blast name and position

 * Explosives should be compatible with CAC

-* Explosives should determine target points... then conditional switch on attack type?

-* Should explosions use CAC AoE weapons?

-  * I think if they use a weapon with 1 or 2 range, this should work by default... need to test

-* Add mech ambush (equivalent to vehicle)

 * Can we make map devastation more efficient?
 Add it earlier in the processing?

-* Infantry trap turret flags are not moved up?

-*

 ### Ideas